tokens-studio/resolver-spec/docs/src/content/docs/Reference/glossary.md

 ## Source

-A source set is combination of one or several modifier set used to match a specific use case.
+A source set is a combination of one or several modifier set used to match a specific use case.
 For instance, generating a themes token sets based on several modifier sets.

 ## Resolver